Close

 Fixing Your Service Dress Uniform

-You need to fix all your Uniform parts, especially your Dress Shirts, Dress Trousers, and Boots.
+You need to maintain all your Uniform parts, especially your Dress Shirts, Dress Trousers, and Boots.

 Dress Shirts